Codes of conduct & standards

-Oxfam Australia is affiliated with Oxfam International, by whose constitution and code of conduct we are bound; holds full accreditation status with AusAID, the Australian Government’s overseas aid program; and is an active member of the Australian Council for International Development (ACFID).
+Oxfam Australia is affiliated with Oxfam International, by whose constitution and code of conduct we are bound; holds full accreditation status with the Department of Foreign Affairs and Trade (DFAT); and is an active member of the Australian Council for International Development (ACFID).

 Australian Council for International Development (ACFID) Code of Conduct for Non-Government Organisations